 ✔ The app is American-based but the units of measure for blood glucose and weight can be customised to the units used in New Zealand.

-✘ The app is American-based — HbA1C is recorded in mmol/mol and not as %, which is the current NZ recommendations.
+✘ The app is American-based — HbA1C is recorded in mmol/mol and not as a percentage, which is the current New Zealand recommendation.

 The following references relate to articles about apps for diabetes management.

 - Rhyner D, Loher H, Dehais J, et al. Carbohydrate estimation by a mobile phone-based system versus self-estimations of individuals with type 1 diabetes mellitus: a comparative study J Med Internet Res.
 2016 May 11;18(5):e101.

 - Deacon AJ, Edirippulige S. Using mobile technology to motivate adolescents with type 1 diabetes mellitus: a systematic review of recent literature.
 J Telemed Telecare.
 2015 Dec;21(8):431-8.

 - Arnhold M, Quade M, Kirch W. Mobile applications for diabetics: a systematic review and expert-based usability evaluation considering the special requirements of diabetes patients age 50 years or older.
 J Med Internet Res.
 2014 Apr 9;16(4).